Bus transport in Malaysia: Bus rapid transit systems

 Bus Rapid Transit (BRT) is a high-capacity, high-frequency bus-based public transportation system that has gained popularity in many countries as a cost-effective alternative to traditional light rail systems.
 BRT systems typically have dedicated lanes, independent stations and high-capacity buses that provide a reliable and efficient service to commuters.

 In Malaysia, BRT has become an alternative to light rail proposals due to cost considerations.
 Currently, only one BRT system in Malaysia, which is the BRT Sunway Line, which serves as a feeder service to the existing rail network in Klang Valley.
 Sunway BRT services the southeastern suburbs of Petaling Jaya, Selangor and is the world's first all-electric system.

 Other cities in Malaysia that have plan to implemented BRT systems include Johor Bahru, Kuching and Kota Kinabalu.
 The BRT system in Johor Bahru, also known as the Iskandar Malaysia BRT, is part of a larger public transportation network that also includes the RTS Link.
 It will consist of trunk, direct, and feeder bus rapid transit corridors.
-The BRT Kota Kinabalu and BRT Kuchingwere planned to provide a reliable and efficient service to commuters in the city centre in both cities.
+The BRT Kota Kinabalu and BRT Kuching were planned to provide a reliable and efficient service to commuters in the city centre in both cities.